apbertoletti/Net.Migration.POC/README.md

 ## EF Migration commands

-You can run the follow commands directly on the console (remember to navigate to migration project before):
+You can run the follow commands directly on the .Net CLI (remember to navigate to migration project before):

 1. Adding new migration
 ~~~